oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 involved, a Status Provider, who delivers revocation information to Verifiers.
 (The Verifier can also serve as the Status Provider.)

-This specification defines Verifiable Credentials based on the JWS and SD-JWT with a JWT Claim Set.
+This specification defines Verifiable Credentials based on JWT and SD-JWT.

 ## Rationale